-Lead Sponsors: Concours d’Elegance of America at St. John’s; Brembo; National Automotive History Collection at the Detroit Public Library
+Lead Sponsors: Brembo and the Concours d’Elegance of America at St. John’s

-Supporters: MotorCities National Heritage Area, Society of Automotive Historians, America’s Automotive Trust, the LeMay-America’s Car Museum
+Supporters: Kiekert, Society of Automotive Historians, Automotive Women’s Alliance Foundation, America’s Automotive Trust, LeMay – America’s Car Museum

-Awards Event: 10 AM, Sunday, July 29, 2018 at the Brembo media hospitality tent during the Concours d’Elegance of America at St. John’s
+The Event: The last Sunday in July in the Brembo media hospitality tent at the Concours d’Elegance of America on show day.

-Continuing the tradition initiated by our friend and colleague Tom Kelley, who tragically passed last fall, we are presenting auto journalism and related awards at the Concours d’Elegance at St. John’s in July.
-The Automotive Heritage Awards are focused on “heritage” themes – automotive history and culture, antique, classic and collector vehicles and related topics.
-We’ll continue the Concept Vehicle of the Year and, most important, the Lifetime Achievement Award.
-We’ve also added the Future Collectable Vehicle of the Year, a project of the trustees of the National Automobile History Collection at the Detroit Public Library.
+Continuing the tradition initiated by our friend and colleague Tom Kelley, who tragically passed a few years ago, we are presenting auto journalism and related awards at the Concours d’Elegance at St. John’s in July.
+The Automotive Heritage Awards are focused on “heritage” themes – automotive history, culture, and aesthetics.

 Alex Buchan, renowned automotive fine art sculptor, will be producing some, if not all, of the trophies.